Michelin Starred Restaurants

 From gold-plated dining overlooking the Venetian lagoon to pan-Asian elegance in the heart of Rio, Belmond is proud to offer some of the best Michelin-star restaurants in the world.

-A long-loved classic, Hotel Cipriani Restaurant offers a sophisticated Italian dining experience in the heart of Rio de Janeiro.
-Elegant interiors and peerless service set the scene for an elevated feast, while views of the iconic Belmond Copacabana Palace swimming pool are sure to inspire.
+A long-loved classic, Ristorante Hotel Cipriani offers a sophisticated Italian dining experience in the heart of Rio de Janeiro.
+Elegant interiors and peerless service set the scene for an elevated feast, while views of the iconic swimming pool at Copacabana Palace, A Belmond Hotel, Rio de Janeiro, are sure to inspire.

 Dining at Oro is an ethereal and glamorous affair.
 Set on the tip of Giudecca Island it commands sensational views spreading out across the lagoon towards Piazza San Marco.
 An impressive domed gold leaf ceiling serves as the restaurant’s namesake (‘Oro’ means ‘gold’ in Italian).
 The magnificent handmade Murano glass chandelier at its centre accentuates the sparkle.